drfleming0227/TLS-update/README.md

 ### Python

 Python uses the system supplied OpenSSL.
-TLSv1.2 requires OpenSSL 1.0.1c or higher.
+TLSv1.2 requires OpenSSL 1.0.1c or later.

 To check Python, in a shell on your **production system**, run: